-45. If a family moves house when a child is in Year 11, transport support may be provided if it is sought to enable the child to remain at the existing school, if the following circumstances apply;
+- 42. If a family moves house when a child is in Year 11, travel assistance may be provided if it is sought to enable the child to remain at the existing school, if the following circumstances apply; - A house move is outside of the family's control and confirmed by Dorset Council housing or the Locality Team. - The provision of transport is reasonable in terms of to be away from home for an unreasonable length of time.
+(Support from Young Carers Association and health care professionals would be required).